spadilla512/Horiseon-Code-Refactor/README.md

 ## Credits

-The starter code was used from a repository named urban-octo-telegram which can be accessed through the following link: https://github.com/coding-boot-camp/urban-octo-telegram.git
+The starter code, which is located in the index.html, was used from a repository named urban-octo-telegram which can be accessed through the following link: https://github.com/coding-boot-camp/urban-octo-telegram.git

 ## License